 Justice Sector Reform: Improving community-driven legal aid for the poor (Japan Social Development Fund) and extending legal aid to displaced Iraqis and Palestinians (State and Peace-building Fund) to provide improved legal services to vulnerable persons, such as the poor, as well as Iraqi, Palestinian, and Syrian refugee communities.
 Counseling has been provided to more than 3,400 beneficiaries and legal representation to almost 1,500.
 Public awareness and information events have helped more than 6,800 vulnerable persons, roughly two-thirds of the beneficiaries were women.

-Multilateral Investment Guarantee Agency (MIGA): MIGA’s outstanding gross exposure from investments into Jordan stood at US$212.9 million as of the end of January 2014.
-In fiscal year 2013, MIGA issued a US$13 million political risk insurance guarantee to a U.S. investor for the expansion of the A.S.
-Samra Wastewater Treatment Expansion Project.
-MIGA’s support sent a strong signal that Jordan remains a viable investment with the agency looking to support more projects in the country.
+Multilateral Investment Guarantee Agency (MIGA): MIGA’s outstanding gross exposure from investments into Jordan stood at US$212.9 million as of early September 2014.
+In FY13, MIGA issued a US$13 million political risk insurance guarantee to a U.S. investor for the expansion of the AS Samra Wastewater Treatment Expansion Project.
+MIGA’s other active project in Jordan involves the expansion and operation of existing bromine and bromine derivatives manufacturing plants.
+MIGA issued a US$199.8 million guarantee for that project covering an equity investment by Albemarle Corporation (United States) in Jordan Bromine Company Limited in FY12.
+MIGA’s support to foreign private investors sends a strong signal that Jordan remains a viable investment destination.